openplans/openblock-old/docs/main/theming.rst

    Always try to be specific: nobody can guess what exactly "it doesn't work" might mean.
-Have patience and a thick skin -- people on mailing lists and IRC channels are often busy professions who are there in their spare time, and may at first assume you know more than you do, and don't have time to teach you everything.
+Have patience and a thick skin -- people on mailing lists and IRC channels are often busy professionals who are there in their spare time, and may at first assume you know more than you do, and don't have time to teach you everything.
    If you are persistent and polite, you will learn much.